subrato-pattanaik/subrato-pattanaik/README.md

 ---

-In my free time, I love to watch movies and series but easily get frustrated when endings disappoint!
+In my free time, I love to watch movies and series but quickly get frustrated when endings disappoint!

 I explore new genres and dive into deep discussion about twist & turns, cinematography and _"what could've been better!"_